misterrodg/cifparse/MIGRATION.md

 Altitude- and heading-related fields now have additional boolean fields as modifiers.
 This had been irregularly applied in version 1, where airway points had everything in `altitude` fields, whereas procedure points had the data split into `altitude` and `flight_level` fields, depending on if the value was an altitude or flight level.

 For altitudes, the altitude value will always be found in a field with `alt` in the name.
 If that value is a flight level, a `1` will be found in the associated `fl` field.
 For example, `min_alt_1` will contain the minimum altitude value.
-If the `min_fl_1` field is `NULL`, the value is an altitude.
+If the `min_fl_1` field is `0` or `NULL`, the value is an altitude.
 If it is `1`, it is a flight level.

 Similarly, certain heading fields may be provided in true versus magnetic.
 If a heading is meant to be true, an associated `true` field will be populated with a `1`.
 Otherwise, it will be `NULL`.